ash0x0/ipcron/README.md

 # IPcron: In-Process Cron for Go

-A simpel and no-frills task scheduler for Go.
+A simple and no-frills task scheduler for Go.
 Part interview task, part Go learning project, and a totally fun and nice experience for myself.
 Somewhat useless for everyone else ¯\_(ツ)_/¯.

 If you find yourself here and haven't been given a link, this is not the cron droid you're looking for.